pathakdhruv/GalDynPsrFreq0/README.txt

 The total dynamically caused value of fdot is the addition of the above three terms.
 The intrinsic value of the frequency derivative can be calculated by subtracting that sum from the measured value of the frequency derivative.
 GalDynPsrFreq can perform this task for us by:

-GalDynPsrFreq.fdotint.fdotint(Ex_pl,Ex_z,Ex_shk,fdot_obs,f)
+GalDynPsrFreq.fdotint.fdotint(Ex_pl,Ex_z,Ex_shk,fdotobs,f)

-The total dynamical contribution in the frequency derivative, i.e. the sum of GalDynPsrFreq.fdotint.fdotExpl(Ex_pl,f) and GalDynPsrFreq.fdotint.fdotExz(Ex_z,f) can be printed as:
+The total dynamical contribution due to the Galactic potential in the frequency derivative, i.e. the sum of GalDynPsrFreq.fdotint.fdotExpl(Ex_pl,f) and GalDynPsrFreq.fdotint.fdotExz(Ex_z,f) can be printed as:
 GalDynPsrFreq.fdotint.fdotGal(Ex_pl,Ex_z,f)

+# 9) Calculation of excess terms in the frequency second derivative.
+Ordering of the arguments is important.

 For dynamical contributions in the second derivative of frequency, we use the following modules from GalDynPsrFreq

-GalDynPsrFreq.fdotdotexcBH.fdotdotexcwBHcal(ldeg,bdeg,dkpc,mul,mub,Rpkpc,zkpc,f,fdotobs,vrad,fex_pl,fex_z,fex_shk)
+a)When not incorporating BH contribution to Milky Way Potential: Model fdotdotexc: fddotfex = GalDynPsrFreq.fdotdotexc.fdotdotexccal(ldeg,bdeg,dkpc,mul,mub,Rpkpc,zkpc,f,fdotobs,vrad,fex_pl,fex_z,fex_shk)

+b) When incorporating BH contribution to Milky Way Potential: Model fdotdotexcBH: fddotfex = GalDynPsrFreq.fdotdotexcBH.fdotdotexcwBHcal(ldeg,bdeg,dkpc,mul,mub,Rpkpc,zkpc,f,fdotobs,vrad,fex_pl,fex_z,fex_shk)

+Arguments fex_pl,fex_z, and fex_shk are defined in point 8, while the rest of the argument definitions are described in point 4.

+# 10) Calculation of intrinsic frequency second derivative.
+Ordering of the arguments is important.

 GalDynPsrFreq.fdotdotint.fdotdotintcal(fddotfex,f,fdotdotobs)

+fddotfex is the excess terms in the frequency second derivative, defined in point 9.
+The rest of the argument definitions are described in point 4.

 ### All the above points will be clearer from the following examples ################